First Reformed Church of Astoria

+First Reformed Church of Astoria was organized and established in 1839.
+It continued to operate, both as a church and as a center for family and holiday-oriented events, until 2023.
+However, in-person church services have not been held at the church since the beginning of the COVID pandemic, and by 2025 the building had been abandoned to disrepair.
+In April 2026, a fire in the rectory spread to the church, leading to its partial collapse and subsequent demolition.

 History

 Although most history behind this church is still unclear, the First Reformed Church of Astoria was organized and established in 1839.
 According to information within the "Guide to the First Reformed Church of Astoria," the area in which the Church was built was known as Hallet's Cove, prior to 1839.
-In addition, the Church itself was originally called the Reformed Protestant Dutch Church of the Village of Astoria.
+The church itself was originally called the Reformed Protestant Dutch Church of the Village of Astoria.
 The earliest pastors of this church included the Rev. Alexander Hamilton Bishop, Rev. William H. Ten Eyck, and Rev. Matthias L. Haines.

-The areas in which this Reformed Church, as well as its mission, can be explored include its Baptisms, the marriages that occurred within this Church, the obituaries connected with it, and also how it was maintained in the 20th century.
+Local rumors held that Stephen A. Halsey, the wealthy fur trader who established Astoria, was buried behind the First Reformed Church after his death in 1875.
+In 2001, a six-foot long obelisk was uncovered by congregants clearing overgrowth to plant a sunflower garden, which locals speculated could have been Halsey's grave marker.
+However, concerns about damage to the church grounds delayed any decision to unearth the obelisk in search of an inscription.